 Rent a bike and peddle your way around, admiring the pristine conditions that helped the park win the coveted Green Flag Award since 2004.
 This is a hot spot for locals to enjoy a picnic, walk the trails, and catch unbeatable views of Colchester.

 In 2012, Highwoods became an Accredited Country Park, which means it is protected from future development, free to enter, well-staffed, boasts nearby restrooms, and has a mostly natural landscape.
-You'll also find three playgrounds, a visitor center, and gift shop (which also sells tea and coffee) on-site.
+You'll also find three playgrounds and a visitor center on-site.